memob0x/scroll-padlock/README.md

 ## Usage

-The library exports a function which appends CSS styles addressing a default `.scroll-padlock` selector using the [default browser scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window object](https://developer.mozilla.org/en-US/docs/Web/API/Window) to retrieve the values which would be set as the following CSS variables:
+The library exports a function which appends CSS styles addressing a default `.scroll-padlock` selector using the page default [scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object to retrieve the values which would be set as the following CSS variables:

 - `--scroll-top`: the number of pixels the element's content is scrolled vertically.
 - `--scroll-left`: the number of pixels the element's content is scrolled horizontally.